colhountech/CT-Studio/Tasks/TasksShared/TasksAppData/README.md

 This is a good time to introduce Class Libraries.

-At this stage we have stored the ToDoItemData.cs and MessageData.cs in the Web App project.
+At this stage we have stored the TodoItemData.cs and MessageData.cs in the Web App project.

 Now we are introducing some new functionality, namely the `CloudStorage` project.